jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 <a name="rtcgit"></a>

-### Why does my sign in to DevOps Services fail from my Rational Team Concert desktop client or Git client?
+### Why does my sign in to DevOps Services fail from my Rational Team Concert&trade; desktop client or Git client?

-You can now sign in to DevOps Services with your Jazz ID or your IBM ID.
-You are likely reading this FAQ because of one of these reasons:
+Sign-in to DevOps Services from a web browser requires an IBM id linked with your Jazz ID.
-* You use an IBM ID to access DevOps Services, and you cannot sign in to DevOps Services from your Rational Team Concert desktop client
-* You see an authentication failure when you try to access your Git repository from your local Git client.
+Once your IDs are linked, you must use your Jazz ID and IBM id password to sign in to DevOps Services from your Rational® Team Concert desktop client or access your Git repository from your local Git client.
-This failure is probably because your IBM ID and Jazz ID are linked, and you did not use your IBM ID password with your Jazz ID.
-To fix this problem, you must sign in with your Jazz ID and IBM ID password.
+Attempts to use your Jazz ID and password will fail.

-This odd combination of Jazz ID and IBM ID password is required to support the desktop-client users who created data with Jazz IDs.
+This odd combination of Jazz ID and IBM id password is required to support the desktop-client users who created data with Jazz IDs.
 Desktop-client users include those who use Rational Team Concert clients for Eclipse and Visual Studio, as well as any local Git client.
-So, for now, new or existing desktop-client users must sign in with their Jazz ID and IBM ID password when they connect to DevOps Services.
+So, for now, new or existing desktop-client users must sign in with their Jazz ID and IBM id password when they connect to DevOps Services.

 <a name="git"></a>